someengineering/fixinventory/plugins/slack/README.md

-# resoto-plugin-slack
+# fix-plugin-slack
-Slack collector for Resoto
+Slack collector for Fix

 ## License
 See [LICENSE](../../LICENSE) for details.